 Assets of Community Value listed across the country

 This high-level map shows the number of assets listed across the country from October 2012 – March 2014, presenting the spread of activity on the Community Right to Bid.
 Under Chapter 3 of the Localism Act 2011, local authorities are required to maintain a list of assets of community value.

 Caveat: this data is based primarily on the information obtained from lists of assets of community value, as detailed on local authority websites, where available.
 It is only based on information publicly available on the websites, at the time of production.

 The grant programme has now closed and pre-feasibility, feasibility and capital grants are no longer available.
 You can find alternative funding opportunities in our Other Funding Sources list here.

 Still have questions?
 Please get in touch with our advice service.

 And to find out more about raising finance for your enterprise contact the Community Shares Unit

-The new Community Right to Bid will be available in England only.
+The Community Right to Bid is available in England only.